Skip to main content

 You should now have something that looks a bit like this:

-We can put an azure loadbalancer in front of our VMs, we would also need a public IP for it, but that means that your traffic from the internet is getting directly terminated on the VM itself.
-That's pretty scary stuff nowadays.
-Try it with your hello world server for a while and take a look at your access logs and see how long it takes before the bad guys are probing it.
-A much better solution is some sort of reverse proxy that will terminate the connections: Azure Application Gateway does this nicely.
-Operating at Layer 7 (HTTP/HTTPS), it functions similarly to on-premises equipment like F5 LTMs in that it will terminate a connection, perform TLS offload and provide separation between your external and internal traffic flows.
+We can put an Azure load balancer in front of our VMs (we'd also need a public IP for it), but that means your traffic from the internet is getting directly terminated on the VM itself.
+That's pretty scary nowadays.
+Try it with your hello world server for a while and take a look at your access logs to see how long it takes before the bad guys are probing it.

 simon@MacBook-Pro WAF % curl http://172.167.121.180